 Elusive Counter - Puncher: Elusive counter-punchers fight at the edge of the "pocket" (punching range) and are quick to slip and slide, bob and weave, or take a short step outside the pocket and right back in with their counter attack!

 They can give their opponent fits!
 If they are "south paws" on top of being "elusive counter-punchers" they give guys even more trouble.
 Southpaws with this particular style gave me the most trouble throughout my personal boxing career.
 These guys are tricky!
 Every time you try to hit them they disappear.
-As soon as you realize they are gone, their back with a rapid two or three punch combination in your face!
+As soon as you realize they're gone, they're back a split-second later with a rapid two or three punch combination in your face!
 FRUSTRATING!!!
 You're thinking son-of-*%$# stay still so I can hit you!

 Inside of my boxing strategy training guide, I'll teach you some specific strategies (pot shotting is critical) and moves that work on these slick mother fu*#@$%'s!
 You won't even be able to compete with them unless you're a tremendous pressure fighter or have a very sharp feint and quick hands with any other style.